ayush7788/upm/README.md

 2. Ubuntu (apt)

 # Installation
-To install upm, just clone the repo and run install.sh.
+To install upm, just clone the repo and run install.sh as root.

 If you want to install using sch(available at https://github.com/ayush7788/sch), a codefile is included for help!